pacas/pacas/README.md

 💬 I am a regular student.
 I study Python in my spare time and add interesting results here.
 For the most part, there will be jun-level code here, but I hope to improve it over time.
 <br><br>
-🚀 My special project - translations pack of modifications for the game Stellaris into russian - [PTP - Russian Localization](https://steamcommunity.com/sharedfiles/filedetails/?id=1375388095).
+🚀 My special project - modifications translation pack for the game Stellaris into Russian - [PTP - Russian Localization](https://steamcommunity.com/sharedfiles/filedetails/?id=1375388095).
 Several years of translation as an English practice.
 <br><br>
 ✨ Have a good day ✨